Survival Skills Overnight

 • Wild food gathering and camp cooking

-• Shelter-making using both a tarp and natural shelters
+• Shelter-making using both a tarp and natural materials

 • Animal traps